Torresian/elm-chess/README.md

 # elm-chess
-Multiplayer online chess with advanced AI and PGN viewer written in elm
+Multiplayer online chess with basic AI and PGN viewer written in elm